dr-waterstorm/ViLA-Elite-Plugin/README.md

 - [x] Fix high power draw of FileWatcher
 - [x] Update readme with all available config values and how to install
+- [x] Use of non-flag values in Status.json such as firegroups, mass, heat, pips, etc
+- [ ] Main / Dev branch with automated releases
 - [ ] Better Example Configuration
-- [ ] Main / Dev branch with automated releases
-- [ ] Use of non-flag values in Status.json such as firegroups, mass, heat, pips, etc
+- [ ] Add all other missing values from Status.json (heading, altitude, etc)
 - [ ] Add various options for example "Heat warnings" (light all LEDs red), etc

 ### Long Term